-Suggested Activity Student Comments / reflection Undertake supervised medicines reconciliation at admission and discharge.
-Participate in the prioritisation of patients with respect to pharmaceutical care in different clinical areas.
-For a minimum of two patients with multiple morbidities identify relevant care issues and suggest actions to improve the pharmaceutical care of these patients
+Suggested Activity Student Comments / reflection

+Participate in the prioritisation of patients with

+respect to pharmaceutical care in different

+clinical areas.

+For patients with multiple morbidities identify

+relevant care issues and suggest actions to

+improve the pharmaceutical care of these

+patients

-Participate in the management of a patient prescribed a high risk medicine e.g. warfarin, insulin, vancomycin, gentamicin, lithium, DOACs.
+Participate in the management of a patient

+prescribed a high risk medicine e.g. warfarin,

+insulin, vancomycin, gentamicin, lithium,

+DOACs.

 Undertake supervised patient counselling.

-Participate in and discuss with the pharmacist the resolution of an issue with the complex administration of a medicine e.g. swallowing difficulty, nil by mouth, nasogastrictube.
-Discuss how altering the method of administration affects the medicines product licence and the implications for prescriber/nursing staff/pharmacists involved in the care of the patient.
-Identify a patient receiving parenteral therapy and check prescribing and administration is appropriate including diluent, compatibility, infusion rate.
-Undertake a Level 1 medicines information enquiry at ward level and communicate the outcome to the supervising pharmacist and original enquirer.
-Participate in discharge planning for at least two patients and communicate medicines changes to patient/carer and primary care provider if appropriate.
+Participate in and discuss with the pharmacist

+the resolution of an issue with the complex

+administration of a medicine e.g. swallowing

+difficulty, nil by mouth, nasogastrictube.

+Discuss how altering the method of

+administration affects the medicines product

+licence and the implications for

+prescriber/nursing staff/pharmacists involved

+in the care of the patient.

+Identify a patient receiving parenteral therapy

+and check prescribing and administration is

+appropriate including diluent, compatibility,

+infusion rate.